Huyyyyyyyy/TIAui/README.md

   The application relies on Privy for user authentication, wallet import, and signing transactions.

 - **Rust API Setup:**
-  Make sure you successfully run the Rust API (currently our Rust API just enable on AWS Lambda function with the static function url)
+  Make sure you successfully run the Rust API (currently our Rust API just enable on AWS Lambda function with the static function url).
-  We will keep the function active for you guys to do the review of demo sites for a month then we will disable this function at 28/3/2024
+  We will keep the function active for you guys to do the review of demo sites for a month then we will disable this function at 28/3/2024.

-- **Database:**
+- **Database: PostgreSQL**
   Ensure that your database is running and that the Rust API has correct connection details.
   The database stores transaction history, and the history page fetches this data via the API.

 - **Partner Technologies:**
   - **Privy Wallet:** Used for non-custodial wallet management and authentication.
-  - **Rust API:** Processes transactions and retrieves history by interfacing with a light node and a database.
-  - **Material-UI:** Provides a modern and responsive UI for the frontend.
-  - **Vite + React + TypeScript:** Enables fast development with HMR and type safety.

 ---